divyanshu-rawat/checkout-your-cart/README.md

 Design Pattern's Used
 * Moduler Design Pattern

-In order to undertand the project it would be great if you have are comfortable with
+In order to undertand the project it would be great if you are comfortable with

 * Experience writing front- and back-end software.
 * Basic knowledge of web application architecture.